Salute (21 Guns album)

-Salute is the debut album by AOR band 21 Guns, released in 1992.
+Salute is the debut studio album by American rock band 21 Guns, released on July 13, 1992, through RCA Records.
 Artwork on the album was directed by Hugh Syme.

 The song "Just a Wish" was later covered by Far Corporation, again with Scott Gorham on guitar.

 Critical reception

+AllMusic gave the album 4.5 out of 5 stars, albeit without leaving a review or distinguishing any tracks as standouts.